karakalo/lumen/doc/index.markdown

 Look for more to be added to this page in the days and weeks ahead!

+<h2 class="centered">News About Lumen</h1>

+I'm going to start adding notable events here, so you can check quickly whether there's something new since you last visited the site.

+* **Thursday, 1 Jul 2010**: Added the Lumen.Image package and the `texture`
+    demo to show it in action.

 [install]:   install.html
 [intro]:     old-intro.html
 [ndemos]:    narrative-demos.html